Rawneed/biblesearch-example-rails/README.md

 ## Configuration

-This application is configed using [Figaro](https://github.com/laserlemon/figaro).
+This application is configured using [Figaro](https://github.com/laserlemon/figaro).
 Your configuration settings go in `config/application.yml` or environment variables.
 See `config/application.example.yml` for an example.

 Here are the configurable settings: